Explore the Gunby gardens

-The roses to the right include yellows and oranges Chinatown, Arthur Bell and Graham Stuart Thomas with reds Frensham, Wilhelm and Orange Triumph.
+This time of year, don't miss smelling the many roses on display, like Chinatown, Arthur Bell and Graham Stuart Thomas with reds Frensham, Wilhelm and Orange Triumph.

 The little box edged lawn with its central sundial was probably laid out around 1900 by Margaret Massingberd, who also brought the little blue domed seat from elsewhere in the gardens as part of her re-planning of this area.
 Honeysuckle is planted on either side of the seat and frames the view of the mixed herbaceous border on the other side of the lawn.

-Continue to the cutting borders that run down to the greenhouses either side of the pergola.
-Here the flowers are grown that are used for many of the flower arrangements in the house.
-The square brick building nearby is the dovecote.
+There are also cutting borders that run down to the greenhouses either side of the pergola.
+Here the flowers are grown that are historically used for flower arrangements in the house.
+The square brick building nearby is a dovecote.
 This is as old as the house (possibly older) and houses its resident flock of white doves, see if you can spot htem flying overhead.